Jud-kizz/German-Credit-Risk-Analysis/README.md

 ## ✅ Final Note
 The **German Credit Data Dashboard** is more than a visualization—it is a **strategic decision-support tool**.
 By combining descriptive statistics with interactive analytics, it provides stakeholders with **clarity, transparency, and actionable recommendations** in the credit risk domain.
 This project reflects the growing importance of **Business Intelligence (BI) in financial services**, where **data-driven insights lead to smarter, safer, and more profitable lending strategies**.

-## 📷 Dashboard Screenshots
-*(Add your Power BI dashboard screenshots here once available)*